vantezzen/nftlicense/README.md

 ## Functionality

-NFTLicense if split into two parts to enable secure license validation:
+NFTLicense is split into two parts to enable secure license validation:

-- `NFTLicense` runs on your trusted server to ultimately determine if the license is valid
+- `NFTLicense` runs on your trusted server to determine if the license is valid
 - `NFTLicenseBrowser` runs in the user's browser to interact with the user's Web3 Provider (e.g. MetaMask browser extension)

 ![Flow Chart of verifying a user's license](https://raw.githubusercontent.com/vantezzen/nftlicense/master/docs/flowchart.png)